Your employer’s legal obligations when you file a tribunal claim

 Have you gone through the correct process?

 In most cases, if you’re unhappy with a situation at work and want to make a Tribunal claim, you should follow your employer’s internal procedures first.
-A lot of the time, this means you need to raise a formal grievance before progressing to Tribunal.
+A lot of the time, this means you need to raise a formal grievance before proceeding to Tribunal.

 What your employer must do after you’ve submitted the ET1

-✅ Respond to your claim
+Respond to your claim

-Once you submit your ET1 form, your employer is legally required to respond to this claim within 28 days, or they can ask for an extension.
+Once you submit your ET1 form, your employer is legally required to respond to your claim within 28 days, or they can ask for an extension.
+To respond to your claim, your employer must complete and submit an ET3 response form to the Tribunal.
+You will receive a copy via letter or email.

-✅ Co-operate with you at the Preliminary Hearings
+Co-operate with you at the Preliminary Hearings

 Once your employer submits the ET3, the Tribunal will give you a copy of it and tell you what to do next.
-For a lot of cases, you will get a date in the Employment Tribunal for a Preliminary Hearing.
+For a lot of cases, you will get a date for a Preliminary Hearing.
 In this hearing, the Tribunal sets out the timetable of the case and any details of the case that need discussing.
 If you have a complicated case, there may be more than one Preliminary Hearing.

 Before the first Preliminary Hearing, you and your employer should try to agree dates for key events, for example when to:

-✅ Comply with the Case Management Orders
+Comply with the Case Management Orders

 The Judge will give Case Management Orders at the Preliminary Hearing and throughout the case.
+These are formal instructions given by the Tribunal.
+For example, you may be asked to:

-✅ Give you the documents that you've requested ("Disclosure Documents")
+Give you the documents you requested

 In most cases, the Tribunal will make an order that asks you and your employer to give each other any documents that are relevant to the case.
-Read the Case Management Orders carefully, as these will explain exactly what you need to send to your employer.
-Your Disclosure Documents may include:
+The Case Management Orders will explain exactly what you need to send to each other.

 • emails or chat transcripts